Maicon (footballer, born September 1988): Santos

-On 8 March 2022, just hours after leaving Cruzeiro, Maicon signed a two-year contract with Santos.
+On 8 March 2022, immediately after leaving Cruzeiro, Maicon signed a two-year contract with Santos.
 He made his debut on 5 April, starting in a 1–0 Copa Sudamericana away loss against Banfield.

 A regular starter during the 2022 season, Maicon subsequently lost that status to new signings Joaquim Henrique and Messias.
 On 20 June 2023, he left after rescinding his contract.

 Vasco da Gama

 On 28 June 2023, Maicon joined Vasco da Gama on a short-term deal.
 In December, he agreed to a one-year extension.

 Personal life

 Maicon hailed from a family of footballers: his father Maurides played amateur football, while his younger brothers Muller and Maurides were professionals, the former as a forward and the latter also as a stopper.
 Maicon faced Maurides twice in the 2015–16 season, when his sibling was a member of Arouca.

 In Brazil, Maicon was given the nickname God of Zaga, due to his play and resemblance to Kratos from the videogame series God of War.